JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/06-Effect-Eff-and-Aff/01-Readline-API.md

 # Node ReadLine API

 Node's ReadLine API docs are [here](https://nodejs.org/api/readline.html).
 However, in this folder, we've only used the following Purescript bindings of the API (The Pursuit docs are outdated and for an earlier release, so look at the [source code](https://github.com/purescript-node/purescript-node-readline/blob/master/src/Node/ReadLine.purs) to see all of what is supported.
-Some functions below had their 'foreign import' part removed to shorten the type signature):
+Some of the functions below had their 'foreign import' part removed to shorten the type signature):
 ```purescript
 foreign import data Interface :: Type